 Close Up the Gaps

-Most older structures with garage doors lose energy through structural gaps.
+Most older structures with commercial garage doors lose energy through structural gaps.
 The door may be dented, rusted or just not sitting right in the tracks so that it forms a seal when closed.
-Have the door inspected and see if the gaps can be eliminated.
+If you need a commercial garage door repair, have the door inspected and see if the gaps can be eliminated.

 Avoid Keeping the Door Open